EPFL-ENAC/sxl-recrete-atlas/README.md

 # Atlas of reused concrete projects
-An interactive database on concrete structural reuse in construction
+An interactive database on the structural reuse of concrete in construction

 ## Data source